François de Bas: Career

 In 1895 De Bas, still a lieutenant colonel, was formally retired at his own request, but given the titular rank of colonel.
 In 1897 he was made director of the Military Archives of the General Staff.
 He had already received a temporary commission at the Archives of the Dutch royal house in 1892.
 In the latter function he negotiated in 1900 with the head of the House of Nassau, Adolphe, Grand Duke of Luxembourg, on behalf of Queen Emma of the Netherlands about the right of the descendants of her daughter, Queen Wilhelmina, who was about to marry Duke Henry of Mecklenburg-Schwerin, to keep using the Nassau name.

 As director of the Military Archives he regularly published the sources he had uncovered.
 He also (after negotiations with the Belgian government) co-authored a history of the Dutch and Belgian troops in the Battle of Quatre-Bras and that of Waterloo in four volumes with the colonel of the Belgian General Staff, Jacques, count of 'tSerclaes de Wommersom that was published in 1908/9.
-The work may be seen as an attempt to redress the often disparaging account given in especially Anglophone historical works, like the ones by William Siborne and his son Henry Taylor Siborne, and the British historians that based themselves on their sources, of the conduct of the Dutch and Belgian troops and their commanding officers at those battles.
+The work may be seen as an attempt to redress the often disparaging account given in Anglophone historical works, such as the ones by William Siborne and his son Henry Taylor Siborne, and the historians that based themselves on their sources, of the conduct of the Dutch and Belgian troops and their commanding officers at those battles.
 His efforts in this respect brought him the promotion to titulary Major General in 1908.

 In 1908 he was joined at the military-history section of the General Staff by lieutenant-colonel (ret.)
 F.J.G. ten Raa, who had already collected most of the material for a standard work on the history of the Dutch States Army (the army of the Dutch Republic).
 The first volume of this work was published in 1911 and De Bas used his position as head of the military-history section to have himself named as co-author of this book, though it was virtually entirely written by Ten Raa.
 However, this kind of arrangement was not unheard of in academic circles at the time.
 Ten Raa was recognized as sole author of volumes 6 and 7 in 1940, and 1950, respectively.

 De Bas was promoted to lieutenant-general in 1913.
 He remained at the military-history section till bad health forced him to resign in 1927, almost 87 years old at the time.
 He died in 1931 in The Hague.